stefanocudini/labshub/README.md

 # Labs

-Hub to organizing a set of NPM packages by keywords
+A static site generator to create a Hub to organizing a set of NPM packages by keywords

 Labs generate automatically a nice and simple user interface that shows projects including their name, description and allows you to search through the keywords defined in each *package.json* files.